Navigating State Taxes: Tips for Reducing Your Tax Burden Based on Where You Live

 State taxes encompass various categories that directly impact your income and spending.
 The key types include:

-- Most states levy an income tax, with rates ranging from 1% to over 13%.
+- Income Taxes: Most states levy an income tax, with rates ranging from 1% to over 13%.
+Seven states, including Texas, Florida, and Nevada, do not impose a state income tax.

-- Some states, like Maryland, impose estate and inheritance taxes, while others have eliminated these taxes.
+- Estate and Inheritance Taxes: Some states, such as Maryland, impose estate and inheritance taxes, while others have eliminated these taxes.

 1.2 States with No Income Tax